 Internal Audit / Evaluation

-OECD Internal Audit (IA) reports directly to the Secretary-General, and, including its Director, comprises a team of four.
-It is part of an Audit Architecture which also comprises External Audit (the Supreme Audit Institution of a Member country selected via call for tender) and an Audit Committee (a sub-Committee of the governing body).
+Internal Audit is part of an Audit Architecture which also comprises External Audit (the Supreme Audit Institution of a Member country appointed by the Council) and an Audit Committee (a sub-group of the Council), all of which are defined in the Financial Regulations.
+Internal Audit comprises three staff members.

 Internal Audit methodology and reporting